 Meet the Artist

-Sophie is an evolving artist behind Henna Chakra (Wheel of Blessing).
+Sophie is primary artist behind Henna Chakra.
 She is a trained analyst, group facilitator and certified Yoga instructor

 She loves creating safe and fun spaces for individuals and groups through the Henna, Yoga and Goddess Circles.
 Join her and experience her joyful space through her classes or book a Henna appointment for your next special occasion.